-Are you an old guy or gal just starting out or looking to get back into riding off-road?
-Dirt bikes have changed a lot in the past few decades.
+Are you an older guy or gal just starting out or looking to get back into riding off-road?
+Dirt bikes have changed a lot in the past few decades, so it’s easy to start out on the wrong bike.

 This article will cover all of the best bikes for you, whether you want a bike that’s easy to ride or something for hard enduro riding.